 5 people favorited this theater

-The Bexley Theater was one of the first twin-screen theaters ever built when it opened in 1935.
+The Bexley Theatre was one of the first twin-screen theatres ever built when it opened on October 20, 1935.
 At the time, it used a unique projection system that split the projector beam into two identical images so that the same film could be shown simultaneously in both auditoriums.

 When I knew it in the late-1960’s and early-1970’s, the Bexley Theater showed primarily foreign and art films, but some bookings tended to be on the racy side–for instance, “I Am Curious (Yellow”.
 Occasionally they showed revivals – I recall attending several evenings of a Charlie Chaplin film festival there in the early-1970’s.

 As the 1970’s wore on, the bookings devolved towards soft porn (e.g. “The Stewardesses”) and eventually hard porn.
 In its final few years it was little more than an appendage to an X-rated video store, and very much an anomaly in this quiet, upper-middle-class Columbus suburb.

 After years of controversy, the Bexley Theater was demolished in 1997 to make way for a McDonald’s fast-food restaurant.
 The McDonald’s did not last long, and was in turn replaced by the Chipotle Mexican restaurant that stands on the site today.

 Just login to your account and subscribe to this theater.